Cân y Gwynt

 -

-Audio recording of the first verses so you can practice at home
+Replay recording so you can practice and improve at home

 -